 The animation quality in “The Little Mermaid” is really astounding.
 The film successfully captures the feeling of weightlessness with characters like Ariel, Sebastian and Ursula effortlessly gliding across the ocean floor and propelling themselves forward in a way that lends the movie a real sense of physicality.
 The main titles showcase some lovely backgrounds of undersea flora and fauna, and the dark setting of Ursula’s skeleton lair on top of boiling volcanic vents will give you the shivers.
 The storm scene, where Eric’s ship rides the choppy, detailed waves of a turbulent sea, is also an early masterclass sequence (there was apparently an insane amount of bubbles hand-drawn for this movie that are especially shown off in this scene).
 “The Little Mermaid” contains some of the best synergy between animation and score I’ve seen in a Disney film, like the boiling point of “Poor Unfortunate Souls” where Ursula takes Ariel’s glowing, echoing voice mid-vocal and leaves the mermaid to drown, or the final showdown with a vengeful, giant Ursula where eventually it feels less like the movie’s actions are leading the score and more like the thundering score is leading the film.

 Howard Ashman and Alan Menken contribute the songs and score for the film, and their collaboration is legendary.
 With the songs, there’s a sense of all the best performances being coaxed out of the voice actors during the recording sessions.
 “Fathoms Below” is a rousing sea shanty that sets up the movie’s conflict.
 “Part Of Your World” and “Part Of Your World (Reprise)” counteract each other nicely as a double bill, with the former being a bittersweet admission of a dying dream and the latter being heartwarming and triumphant with Jodi Benson lending both of these songs a nice aquatic quality.
 “Under the Sea” and “Kiss the Girl” are important moments of fun in the film and a chance for Samuel E. Wright to be both wild and soothing.
 “Poor Unfortunate Souls” is a sleazy, abrasive, slow-burning villain song that showcases Ursula in her element and packs some real power when a snarling Pat Caroll booms the last chorus.
 “Les Poissons” is the only song that feels like filler, but at least it’s funny filler with a nice mixture of slapstick and black comedy.
 It’s also a reminder that Sebastian and Triton have a point – humans eat fish, and Ariel never seems to have to reconcile her desire to be human with that unpleasant fact.
-Alan Menken’s score for “The Little Mermaid” is beautiful, laced with supple strings and harsh brass.
+Alan Menken’s salty, maritime score for “The Little Mermaid” is beautiful, laced with supple strings and harsh brass.
 I’m especially fond of how the phrase “what would I give to live where you are?” from “Part Of Your World (Reprise)” is restated various times throughout the score as Ariel and Eric’s wistful, heartfelt love theme, before finally emerging triumphant in the final moments of the film.